Alloyed/loverocks/README.md

 $ luarocks install busted
 ```

-In addition, a mock luarocks repository is necessary to keep the tests
+In addition, a mock Luarocks repository is necessary to keep the tests
 from touching the network. use

 ```shell